GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 !!!
 Note:
     Once you have supplied login credentials at an external provider, you won't be prompted for them again until your session expires or you explicitly log out of the external provider.

-If you get an error page, for example, like the one below, double check your configuration and Internet access.
+If you get an error page like the one below, for example, double check your configuration and Internet access.

 ![Error](../img/user-authn/passport/general_error.png)